sensor-dream/APIVOF/guidelines/list-info/h-packs-in-system-fedora-34.md

 <summary>hplip</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : HP Linux Imaging and Printing Project
+Short desc    : HP Linux Imaging and Printing Project
 URL          : https://developers.hp.com/hp-linux-imaging-and-printing
-Лицензия     : GPLv2+ and MIT and BSD and IJG and Public Domain and GPLv2+ with exceptions and ISC
+License      : GPLv2+ and MIT and BSD and IJG and Public Domain and GPLv2+ with exceptions and ISC
-Описание     : The Hewlett-Packard Linux Imaging and Printing Project provides
+Descript     : The Hewlett-Packard Linux Imaging and Printing Project provides
              : drivers for HP printers and multi-function peripherals.
 ```